The Marmot with the CollarDiary of a Philosopher

-The first snow of autumn has disappeared on the side of the valley that the sun reaches.
-On the other, it still whitens the gorges above my burrow.
+The first Snow of Autumn has disappeared on the side of the valley that the Sun reaches.
+On the other, it still whitens the gorges above my Burrow.

 Most of the streams have ceased to flow; the waterfalls rush no more over the ledges.
 A feeble murmur rises up from the torrent in the valley.

-A single spring continues to flow in the neighbourhood of my burrow, the spring called ‘Black Mosses’.
+A single spring continues to flow in the neighbourhood of my Burrow, the spring called ‘Black Mosses’.

 I have seen few animals these last days.
 An Eagle yesterday, a White Hare some days ago, – he did not yet have grey fur, – and this morning two Mountain Goats, one of whom, the he-goat, has a broken horn.
 Flights of Choughs sweep around the high crags, crying hunger.
-Without them the mountain echoes would be dead for whole days.
+Without them the mountain echoes would be idle for whole days.